 TestMasters Online is available for students in the Lowell area who want the benefits of one of our LSAT prep courses.
 For Lowell-area students interested in taking a live course, we also offer a comprehensive Live LSAT course at locations within Arkansas.
 Students in Arkansas who would rather prepare for the LSAT one-on-one with a private tutor can either study entirely with one of our LSAT private tutors or use tutoring to supplement a TestMasters course.

 Full Length LSAT Course

-- Instructors who have scored in at least the 98th percentile on an officially administered Law School Admission Test
+- Instructors who have scored in the 98th percentile or higher on an actual Law School Admission Test

-- Four proctored (and eleven additional) full-length diagnostic exams with comprehensive score reports available for each
+- Six proctored (and twelve additional) full-length LSAT PrepTests and access to comprehensive score analyses for each

-- Rigorous homework assignments that contain actual LSAT questions, LSAT prep drills, numerous analyses and other LSAT review tools, and a systematic classification of every question type for every released LSAT question
+- Extensive homework assignments that contain real LSAT questions, LSAT prep drills, numerous analyses and other LSAT study tools, and a systematic question type classification for every released LSAT question

 - Access to the best LSAT preparation methods and techniques in the world